solid-stats/sg-replay-parser/README.md

 ## About

-This app gets all replays from https://replays.solidgames.ru/ and then calculates the stats for each player
+This app gets all replays from https://replays.solidgames.ru/ and then calculates the stats for each player and squad

 ## Output